Get

 If you’re considering adding a Dachshund to your family, you might be curious about what it’s like to live with and care for this breed.
 Here are the important things you need to know when owning a Dachshund.

-Dachshunds can eat any nutritionally balanced diet formulated for dogs.
-Choose a brand designed to meet the nutritional needs of your dog’s life stage, from puppy to senior.
+Dachshunds can thrive on a complete and balanced diet formulated for dogs.
+Choose a reputable brand and a diet that meets the nutritional needs of your dog’s life stage, from puppy to senior.
 Many Dachshunds enjoy eating small-breed dry food because of the reduced size of the kibble.

-Dachshunds are also prone to getting overweight, which isn’t healthy for any dog but can be especially tough on them.
+You may also choose to feed your Dachshund canned or wet food or maybe fresh food delivered to you.
+Regardless of the food type, remember that Dachshunds can be prone to getting overweight, which isn’t healthy for any dog but can be especially tough on them.
 Carrying too much weight puts extra strain on the Dachshund’s long back and can leave them at greater risk of spinal problems.
 Ask your vet to help you calculate how much your dog should be eating each day and stick to it.

-Clever Dachshunds should get the chance to exercise their brains each day, too.
+Dachshunds should also have the chance to exercise their brains each day.
 Consider interactive and puzzle toys to provide regular mental stimulation.

 Although they’re intelligent dogs, other aspects of the Dachshund’s personality can make them challenging to train.
 Since they’re bred to work independently, Dachshunds may not see the point of following commands from humans.